| Crates.io | cicero_commands |

 exit # Close the shell to deactivate the venv.

-Cicero doesn't install crates globally on your system, but rather into your project's target/ folder.
+Cicero doesn't install crates globally on your system, but rather into a folder in your project's repository.

 This allows you to have different versions of CLI crates between projects.